Peter9192/ems-video-generator/README.md

   bit more readible, but it was harder to figure out the right commands as there is more help online for the 'raw' ffmpeg.
 - A sample recording is shipped with the repo for easy testing
-- the intro and outro are generated with the included PPT --> export as video.
+- The intro and outro are generated with the included PPT --> export as video.
   I've played with the timing in the transitions tab ("duration"), and hidden either the first or last slides to generate either the intro or outro.